ztianjin/rpc-client/README.md

 This in turn has its own `proxy` member that dispatches the request to a round-robin client.

+The above behavior is encapsulated fully in `ThriftClient`, and is equivalent the following.
+Here, we are instantiating the client before we started the server for the interface.
+Note that `is_healthy()` is a call that's defined in the thrift interface for `MyClient`.

+    scala> val client = new ThriftClient[MyClient.Iface, MyClient.Client]("localhost", 4190)
+    client: com.twitter.rpcclient.ThriftClient[MyClient.Iface,MyClient.Client] = $anon$1@784425c

+    scala> client.proxy.is_healthy()
+    com.twitter.rpcclient.ClientUnavailableException
+        at com.twitter.rpcclient.PooledClient$$anonfun$1.apply(Client.scala:169)
+        at com.twitter.rpcclient.PooledClient$$anonfun$1.apply(Client.scala:166)
+        at com.twitter.rpcclient.Proxy$$anon$1.invoke(Proxy.scala:31)
+        at $Proxy0.toString(Unknown Source)
+        at scala.runtime.ScalaRunTime$.stringOf(ScalaRunTime.scala:165)
+        at RequestResult$.<init>...

+    scala> // Whoops.
+Start the server
+    scala> client.proxy.is_healthy()
+    res6: Boolean = true

 # Health checking and exception handling